clearpath-docs/boxer-sphinx-tutorials/doc/BoxerDriving.rst

 E-Stop Buttons
 -------------------

-Moose is also equipped with 4 emergency stop buttons, located on the 4 corners of the robot.
+Boxer is also equipped with 4 emergency stop buttons, located on the 4 corners of the robot.
 Pressing any of these buttons will cut power to the motors, just like the STOP button on the e-stop remote.
 To disengage the emergency stop, simply twist the button in the direction indicated by the arrows.